Summer Experience Award

 The Summer Experience Award offers Reed students on an F-1 visa or with other citizenship-related work restrictions the opportunity to complement their academic studies with an unpaid summer internship focused on an area of interest and possible future employment.
 The award was created to provide international students with off-campus experiences that would typically be unattainable because of work restrictions.
 This year’s Summer Experience Award will be granted to at least three students, each receiving a maximum of $3750 to cover their expenses while participating in an unpaid internship.

 Off-campus internships that are completely voluntary and unpaid are not considered “employment” and do not require USCIS authorization.
 In order for your internship to be considered “voluntary”, it must be unpaid and it must be work that would not otherwise be a paid position if taken by a U.S. citizen or legal permanent resident.
 Please be aware that some internship sites, colleges and universities in particular, may require work authorization through Optional Practical Training (OPT).
 Reed College does not offer Curricular Practical Training (CPT).
 The ISS office can assist you with the process of applying for pre- completion OPT if it will be required, but be advised that it is necessary to apply 90 days in advance of your anticipated start date.
-To read more about the OPT process, please review “What You Should Know about OPT” on the ISS website.
+To read more about the OPT process, please review “What You Should Know about OPT”.
 Additionally, we strongly recommend that applicants have conversations with potential employers early regarding any possible required work authorization, even if the opportunity is unpaid.
 Please consult with the ISS office if you have any questions or concerns.

 Requirements for Receiving Award